Chemical Industry

 (d) Chemical products such as cosmetics, drugs and soap for personal use.

-Heavy Chemicals: They are classified as heavy chemicals because they are required in large quantities in different types of chemical industries all over the world.
 Heavy chemicals includes tetraoxosulphate (vi) acid (the most important) hydrochloric acid, trioxonitrate (v) acid calcium trioxocarbonate (iv) acid, caustic soda (sodium hydroxide), Slaked lime, Ca(OH)2 and their special derivative, such as Caustic potash, Sodium trioxocarbonate(iv) acid, bleaching powder (CaOCl2).

 Metals such as iron, copper, tin, aluminium and zinc are also heavy chemicals, as well as organic materials such as coke, coal tar, benzene, and methyl benzene.
 NH3 is also a heavy chemical.
-It is manufactured in large quantities and is used to make fertilizers as well as explosives.
+It is manufactured in large quantities and is used to make fertilisers as well as explosives.

 FINE CHEMICALS